thomaspernet/esg_metadata/02_data_analysis/01_model_train_evaluate/01_sign_of_effect/00_sign_of_effect_classification.md

     GROUP BY
       id
   ) as c on test.id = c.id
-  WHERE filters != 'TrueTrueTrue' and filters != 'FalseFalseFalse'
+  WHERE filters != 'TrueTrueTrue' and filters != 'FalseFalseFalse' and sjr IS NOT NULL

     """.format(db, table)
     try: